-The Campus Safety and Security Department works to facilitate the safety and security of the students, staff, faculty, visitors and property of Texas Wesleyan University.
-The Security Department is a community service-oriented organization that promotes safety, security and education.
+The department of Campus Security works to facilitate the safety and security of the students, staff, faculty, visitors, and property of Texas Wesleyan University.
+Campus Security is a community service-oriented organization that promotes safety, security, and education.
 We are committed to a partnership with the campus community in which we pledge to provide high quality services to the University.